 Context Grade Information

-On the Grade Record with Context Grades, the Context Grade and Grade Distribution information for each class in which a student was enrolled appears on the Grade Record to the right of the course title.
+On the Context Grade Report, the Context Grade and Grade Distribution information for each class in which a student was enrolled appears on the Context Grade Report to the right of the course title.

 Index and Instructor